 - Complete the Mid Curricular Health Education Systems, Inc. (HESI) and the Exit HESI examinations and the required remediation for the HESI exams.
 Please refer to the GBSN Option Student Handbook Supplement for more information.

-- Successfully complete a minimum of 50% of the college-level credits required for the degree at ADU to satisfy the University Residency Policy.
+- Successfully complete a minimum of 50% of the college-level credits required for the degree at AHU to satisfy the University Residency Policy.

 - Complete the service-learning requirement.
 Please refer to the GBSN Option Student Handbook Supplement for more information.